ghen-git/knot-js/README.md

 ### setup (every time you load the project)
 I couldn't be less bothered to program a custom CLI, so just follow these:
-- Install some kind of Live HTML previewer on your preferred IDE
+- Install some kind of Live HTML previewer on your preferred IDE (**not mandatory**, but makes front-end development easier)
 - to enable TailwindCSS, run `npx tailwindcss -i ./views/style.css -o ./views/tailwind.css --watch`